Piper Cooks

 • Preheat oven to 400°F.

 • Grate in the cold butter.
-Cover butter in the flour mix, making a crumbled mixture.
+Cover the butter in the flour mix, pinching the butter to make a crumbly mixture.

 • Add the cheese and jalapeno and mix to cover them in flour.

 • Turn the dough out onto a lightly floured surface.
-Press the dough out flat until it's 1 ½ inches thick.
+Press the dough out flat until it's about 1 inch thick.
 Use a cookie cutter or biscuit cutter to cut out circles.
-I used a " sized cutter and cut 11 biscuits.
-When cutting out the circle press straight up and dough with your cutter and do not twist the cutter – this prevents the biscuits from rising fully in the oven.

 • Alternatively, you can use a knife and cut the dough into squares.